Finally Get Unstuck From Your Past

 Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy approach that has helped people relieve many types of psychological distress.
 Substantial scientific research has established EMDR as effective for treating posttraumatic stress.
 It has also been effective in treating phobias, panic attacks, disturbing memories, performance anxiety, trauma, stress reduction, complicated grief, sexual and/or physical abuse.
 EMDR therapy heals trauma by teaching you skills to handle emotional distress and using stimulation such as eye movements and taps.
 EMDR can help release the hold trauma has in your body, relieve symptoms and help you regain your life.

-Before beginning EMDR, your therapist will teach you coping skills and strategies to feel safe and grounded, increase your resiliency, and help you learn to self-regulate your emotions.
+Before beginning EMDR, your trauma therapist will teach you coping skills and strategies to feel safe and grounded, increase your resiliency, and help you learn to self-regulate your emotions.
 Once you’re prepared, you’ll identify negative feelings and beliefs that you may have developed as a result of the trauma you experienced.
 For example, you may hold a belief that you are unlovable, experience disturbing thoughts or images, or feel uncomfortable physical sensations in your body.
 The EMDR process helps you to release the impact of trauma from your mind and body so that you can feel stronger, safer, and more secure.

 What is Trauma?